-Single parents look up to their children for support and cooperation.
-And they get it too, in most cases.
-One of the best positives about single parenting is that the children know their responsibilities well, and they try their best to do them right.
-This makes them independent, taking away the burden of single parenting.
+Single parents look up to their children for help and cooperation and in most cases when they experience lack of support.
+One of the best positives about single parenting is that the children get a stronger sense of responsibility, and they try their best to do things right.
+It gives them independence and flexibility while taking away the burden of single parenting.

 2. Post-divorce stress eases out:

 A family that goes through divorce experiences severe stress and tension at home.
-The phase after that — single parenting — brings in some much needed calm and peace.
+The phase after that — single parenting — brings in some much-needed calm and peace.
 There is a reduction in hostility.
-Children, who are generally put at the back burner due to the divorce, become important again.
+Children, who are generally put on the back burner due to the divorce, become important again and can focus better on personal growth.
 The phase after the divorce is more nurturing and loving.